-I am a sixth-year graduate student at the University of Pittsburgh in the Department of History and Philosophy of Science.
+I am an advanced graduate student at the University of Pittsburgh in the Department of History and Philosophy of Science.
 My primary interests are in general philosophy of science, philosophy of neuroscience, and feminist philosophy.

 Another area of research is in feminist philosophy broadly construed.
 I research the demographics of philosophy and causes of the underrepresentation of women and minority groups across various disciplines.
 Along with many of my co-authors, I have researched possible factors for women's and black students' underrepresentation in philosophy.
 Additionally, some of my co-authors and I have proposed a causal framework for testing claims about intersectionality, which would be able to test claims about intersectionality of these factors or about the experiences of black women in philosophy, were the appropriate data sets available.
 In another article, I draw from work in standpoint epistemology and indigenous archaeology to argue that psychological research into racial microaggressions would benefit from community science methods: including more people of color outside of academia in the development of research questions, design of studies, and interpretation of results.